Bernie Sanders Joins New York Governor Cuomo To Announce Free College Tuition Proposal

 “The issue is that in a time when we have a President-elect who thinks it’s a great idea to give hundreds of billions of dollars in tax breaks to the top two-tenths of one percent, we have a better idea, and that idea is to make public colleges and universities tuition-free for every person in New York state, in Vermont, and in America.

 Continuing, Sanders explained the importance of higher education in an increasingly globalized society.

 “The economy has changed, technology has changed, the global economy has changed, and if we are going to do justice to the working families of this country, to low-income families, if we are going to have an economy that creates the kind of jobs that we need for our people, then we must have the best educated workforce in the world.”

-Comparing the education attainment of the American people to what it was a generation ago, Sanders illuminated a concerning statistic before praising Gov Cuomo for his forward-thinking, progressive leadership.
+Comparing the educational attainment of the American people to what it was a generation ago, Sanders illuminated a concerning statistic before praising Gov Cuomo for his forward-thinking, progressive leadership.

 “And here is a truth, which is an unpleasant truth, but it’s a truth nonetheless, and that is 30 or so years ago, we had in this country, the highest percentage of college graduates of any nation on earth.
 We were number one.
 Today, we are number 11.
 That is not what America is supposed to be about.
 And today, what Governor Cuomo is proposing, is a revolutionary idea for higher education.
 And this idea will reverberate not only throughout the state of New York, but throughout this country.”